PierfrancescoSoffritti/android-youtube-player/README.md

 android-youtube-player is a stable and customizable open source YouTube player for Android.
 It provides a simple View that can be easily integrated in every Activity/Fragment.

-To interact with YouTube the library uses the [IFrame Player API](https://developers.google.com/youtube/iframe_api_reference), inside of a WebView, therefore the YouTube app is not required on the user's device and there are [no issues with YouTube Terms of Service](#does-this-library-breaks-youtube-terms-of-service).
+The library is a wrapper over the [IFrame Player API](https://developers.google.com/youtube/iframe_api_reference), which runs inside of a WebView.
+Therefore the YouTube app is not required on the user's device and there are [no issues with YouTube Terms of Service](#does-this-library-breaks-youtube-terms-of-service).

-The web UI of the IFrame Player player is hidden.
-Instead, a native UI built on top of Android is used to interact with the player, providing a native experience to the users.

 The UI of the player is 100% customizable.
-[The default UI can be changed](#playeruicontroller), to show and hide new views, or can be [completely replaced by a custom UI](#create-your-own-custom-ui).
+The UI can be [completely replaced with a custom UI](#create-your-own-custom-ui).
+However this should be done with cuation, as altering the UI of the IFrame player might break YouTube's terms of service.

 This library also provides a [Chromecast YouTube player](#chromecast-extension-library), that you can use to cast YouTube videos from your app to a Chromecast device.

 ## Why does this library exist?
 The official library provided by Google to integrate YouTube videos in Android apps is the [YouTube Android Player API](https://developers.google.com/youtube/android/player/).
-The official library is quite buggy ([some bugs are 5+ years old](https://code.google.com/p/gdata-issues/issues/detail?id=4395)) and lacks in support from Google.
-I found it to be quite unreliable and therefore unusable in production.
+Unfortunately this library is quite buggy ([some bugs are 5+ years old](https://code.google.com/p/gdata-issues/issues/detail?id=4395)) and has receive no updates in years.
+I personally found it quite unreliable and therefore impossible to use in production.

 This, added to its limited options for customization and lack of Chromecast support, lead me to the development of this open source library.